-NBHWC Continuing Education Code of Conduct
+NBHWC CE Code of Conduct

-1. Continuing Education Course Content
+1. CE Content

-- a.
-Approved Courses, including conferences, are considered supplemental and advanced education for the acquisition of new skills and learning as well as for renewing an NBC-HWC credential. - i.
-Approved Course content must be related to the practice of health and wellness coaching. - ii.
-The content of an Approved Course must be within the NBHWC Scope of Practice (Appendix B) for NBC-HWCs and related to one of the approved areas for the advancement of coaching skills. - iii.
-Approved Courses may be related to business development and growth of a health and wellness coaching business.
-However, general courses in business or business development not specific to the development and growth of a health and wellness coaching business are not considered acceptable course content for continuing education. - b.
-Approved Courses, including conferences may not be utilized for eligibility to the NBHWC Board Exam.
+- Approved Courses and Conferences are considered supplemental and advanced education for new learning, advancing skills and practice, and for renewing a NBC-HWC credential. - i.
+Approved content must be related to the practice of health and wellness coaching. - ii.
+The content of an Approved Course or Conference must be in alignment with the NBHWC Scope of Practice (Appendix B) for NBC-HWCs and related to one of the approved areas for advancing coaching skills. - iii.
+Approved Courses and Conferences may be related to business development and growth of a health and wellness coaching business; however, general courses in business or business development not specific to the growth of a health and wellness coaching business will not be considered eligible for CE. - b.
+Approved Courses and Conferences may not be utilized or applied for eligibility to the NBHWC Board exam.

-2. Continuing Education Course Operations
+2. CE Course and Conference Operations